Saravbea/winter/index.md

 Note: If you define a server role called "Active PO" (caps characters are not important); the bot will automatically give that server role to the active po and will remove it from them when they go offline.
 Change the color of that role and click on "Display this role seprately" so when the bot gives the current active po that server role, they show up on top with a different color! pay attention that Winter needs to have Manage Roles permission over that new server role (it needs to be higher in roles list on your roles page in server setting).
 Ultimately you can give Winter admin permission.

+Note: Server Admins and people with a server role called "Chief PO" are also allowed to -deactive people (In case they vanished or must be removed!)

 ### Need (for Players requesting for buff)

 The players can request for a buff using this simple command: